 Vegetables contain compounds called phytoestrogens that compete for estrogen receptors in your body, helping block the effects of excess estrogen, which causes all kinds of health problems.

-Osteoporosis diet and preventing osteoporosis should include whole grains, nuts, legumes, beans, seaweed, dark green vegetables (broccoli, kale, collard greens, cabbage, lettuce and green beans) - make sure you eat plenty of seafood, chicken, turkey and some meat.
+An osteoporosis diet and preventing osteoporosis should include consuming more whole grains, nuts, legumes, beans, seaweed, dark green vegetables (broccoli, kale, collard greens, cabbage, lettuce and green beans) – and make sure you eat plenty of seafood, chicken, turkey and some meat.

-Avoid refined and processed foods like white floors and commercial cereals.
+Avoid refined and processed foods like white flours and commercial cereals.
 Avoid TV dinners, packaged foods, fast foods, potato chips and canned foods.

 These foods have additives, chemicals, carcinogens and trans-fatty acids that accelerate metabolic aging process and are major risk factors of osteoporosis.